 Is there anything better that starting the day off with some peaches?
 I love these recipes for their contrasts in textures and generous amounts of protein so that you can keep going all morning long.

-7-Minute Granola: My favorite way to start the day in July and August is with a bowl full of granola, plain yogurt, and diced peaches.
-I love the crunch of the granola, the creamy smoothness of the yogurt, and the sweetness and acidity of the peaches.
-This recipe is a favorite because it only takes 7-minutes to make.
+My favorite way to start the day in July and August is with a bowl full of granola, plain yogurt, and diced peaches.
+I love the crunch of the granola, the creamy smoothness and tang of the yogurt, and the sweetness and acidity of the peaches.
+You can use any granola recipe you like, but this one is a favorite because it only takes 7-minutes to make!

 While it may not be our first thought when it comes to peaches, they work beautifully in savory dishes—adding a zing of acidity and a gentle sweetness.